edgarlr/edgarlr.com/_posts/setting-up-strapi-with-cloudinary.md

 On this post we are gonna take a look at a few scripts and configurations that will help you get you project production-ready and configure it as a template for easy clone and deploy for external developers (In case you need it)

-First, we'll need to create our strapi project. we can bootstrap it by using `--quick-start`.
+First, we'll need to create our Strapi project. we can bootstrap it by using `--quick-start`.
 This command will pre-configure a strapi project and set up a SQLite database for sample content on development.

 > [Getting started docs](https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html#_1-install-strapi-and-create-a-new-project) on Strapi